popatre/class-sem-alternative/README.md

 -   takes a musician as an argument and books them, as long as the venue does not currently have anyone booked.Should console log 'you have booked <musicanName>'

-    -   Otherwise - will not let you book another musician
+    -   If there is already a performer, the method will not let you book another musician

     -   if invoked with no arguments - logs who is currently booked to perform